LevelsCraft7/cobblemon-realms-wiki/pokemon-and-spawns.md

 ---

 {% hint style="success" %}
-## 💁🏼‍♂️ Need help or want to report a spawn issue?
+## Contact Us

 <p align="center">
-Feel free to join our <a href="https://discord.gg/kb8NSTF45n">Discord</a>
+If you have any questions, suggestions, or changes to propose, feel free to join us on <a href="https://discord.gg/kb8NSTF45n">Discord</a> and contact <strong>@FabLeKebab</strong> directly on the server for anything related to the wiki, or <strong>@Levels</strong> for anything related to the modpack.
 </p>
 {% endhint %}

-Use these tools to **plan your adventure** and optimize your shiny or rare Pokémon hunts.